-PowerPoint 365 for Windows does provide most editing options to make these alterations within the Ribbon tabs, and you can also populate your Quick Access Toolbar with frequently used commands.
+PowerPoint Online does provide extensive commands that allow edits; these command options are found within the Ribbon tabs.
 Yet, all these tasks involve moving your cursor to the Ribbon, located above the Slide Area and back continuously.
-While this movement may not result in Carpal Tunnel Syndrome, it helps to know that PowerPoint 365 also includes the Mini Toolbar, a floating toolbar that spawns right next to the cursor, and it is also available instantly with a right-click!
+While this movement may not result in Carpal Tunnel Syndrome, it helps to know that PowerPoint Online also includes the Mini Toolbar, a floating toolbar that spawns right next to the cursor, and it is also available instantly with a right-click!

-- Create a new presentation or use an existing presentation.
-Ideally, you need a presentation with a slide populated with some text and/or other slide objects.
-Figure 1 shows such a slide open within PowerPoint 365 for Windows.
+- Create a new presentation or use any existing presentation, you need a presentation with a slide populated with some text and/or other slide objects.
+Figure 1 shows such a slide populated with a SmartArt containing some text, open within PowerPoint Online.

 Figure 1: Slide with some text

-- Select any text, and you can see the Mini Toolbar, as shown in Figure 2.
+- Select some text, and you can see the Mini Toolbar, as shown in Figure 2.

 Figure 2: Mini Toolbar

-- As you can see in Figure 2 above, the Mini Toolbar contains most of the text formatting options you may require; it thus saves you from accessing the Ribbon tabs each time you want to apply some text formatting.
+- As you can see in Figure 2 above, the Mini Toolbar contains most of the text formatting options you may require, it thus saves you from accessing the Ribbon tabs each time you want to apply some text formatting.
 An alternative way to access the Mini Toolbar is to right-click the selected text (see Figure 3).
-This brings up both the Mini Toolbar (the toolbar below) and the right-click context menu at the same time.
+This brings up both the Mini Toolbar (as shown highlighted in red) and the right-click context menu at the same time.

 Figure 3: Mini Toolbar accessed by right-clicking the selected text

 - However, the Mini Toolbar you see in Figure 3 is not the one you will always see.
 Based on the slide object you select, you may see a different Mini Toolbar altogether!
 Let's explore more.